Become a Medical Laboratory Scientist (MLS)

 The program does not require tuition.
 There is, however, a fee for required textbooks if ordered through the school (approximately $500.00).
 A small Stipend of $125.00 per month is offered to help with the economic situation such as the book costs etc.

 The program also offers a $5000.00 per year scholarship to eligible students with the contingency that the student will work for United Regional Health Care System Laboratory for one year after the completion of the program.
 The student is obligated to work if a position is available at the end of the year of training.
 UR laboratory reserves the right to withdraw the offer at any time and is not obligated to provide employment.
 If the student chooses not to work, they will be required to pay back the scholarship as per the agreement.

-The deadline for applications is December 15.
-On site interviews are scheduled during the first and second weeks of January.
+The deadline for applications is January 5th.
+On site interviews are scheduled during the last week of January and the first week of February.
 Interviewee travels at own expense.
 Phone interviews may be scheduled depending upon the circumstances of the interviewee.

 Click here for: